FAIR-BREIT/BREIT-DOC/README.md

     energy      = 1.4 MeV/u
 ```

-If the key-value pairs are not provided in the input file, the default values shown above in parenthesis are assigned.
+If the key-value pairs are not provided in the input file, the default values shown above in the table are assigned to the key.

 ### [target] category
-The [target] category has three key-value pairs, namely :
+The [target] category has three key-value pairs, which are summarized in the table below :

 | key         | default value           | value type                        |
 |:-----------:|:-----------------------:|:---------------------------------:|